-This tutorial will guide through all the features and options of TG Pro 2.51 and higher.
+This tutorial will guide through all the features and options of TG Pro.
 If you don't have a copy yet, download it for free now.
 All features are available with the free download with the exception of the hardware diagnostics.

 Open up TG Pro and the first thing you'll notice is the main window showing temperatures, fan speeds and diagnostics.
 This is one of the two areas of the app that you'll interact with.
 Each Mac model has a different list of temperature sensors and fans, so the window may look a little different, depending on the Mac model.

 The other main area is the drop down menu which is always available in the menubar, located in the top right of the screen.
 It's a quick way to use the fan control and check all temperatures.

 It will look similar to the following, depending on how the app preferences are set and the Mac model:

 Here's an example of how to click the menubar icon and get back to the main window.
 In this case, a temperature is chosen which is a quick way to open the window.